 CAD PDF compression comparison

-Adobe Acrobat Pro can compress aggressively but its 'Reduce File Size' presets are tuned for general documents — using them on a construction drawing typically degrades line weight and dimension text legibility.
+Adobe Acrobat Pro can compress aggressively but its 'Reduce File Size' presets are tuned for general documents, using them on a construction drawing typically degrades line weight and dimension text legibility.
 Adobe's 'Optimize PDF' offers granular control but the workflow is buried in expert settings most architects never explore.
 Bluebeam Revu's compression is good but priced for the full feature suite (Studio Sessions etc.) you may not need.
-Online compression services (TinyPDF, PDF24, iLovePDF, Smallpdf) upload your confidential drawings to a third-party server — a non-starter for NDA'd projects.
-Ncored's compression runs locally on your machine, with AEC-tuned defaults, no third-party upload.
+Online compression services (TinyPDF, PDF24, iLovePDF, Smallpdf) upload your confidential drawings to a third-party server, a non-starter for NDA'd projects.
+Ncored's compression runs locally on your machine, with defaults tuned for architects and engineers, no third-party upload.

 Frequently Asked Questions